Grogu22/Wheat-Leaf-Rust/README.md

-# Wheat-Leaf-Rust
+# Wheat-Leaf-Rust-Detection
-public repo for sharing Notebook for experiments
+This is our repository for sharing experiments that we have done and result that we have obtained from them.